valefimoff11/fxservices2/README.md

 (https://api.coindesk.com/v1/bpi/currentprice.json).
 This service provides real-time bitcoin prices in 3 currencies (USD, EUR, GBP).
 FX rates are derived e.g. as EUR/USD = BPI_USD/BPI_EUR.

+**Error conditions, error messages and codes returned by the service:**

+    FX_RATES_SERVICE_ERROR = 1
+    INVALID_INPUT_PARAMETERS = 3

+Error Condition - Invalid Input Parameters:
+{"error": ErrorCodes.INVALID_INPUT_PARAMETERS}

+Error Condition - The FX Rates in the LOcal Cache are stale and when tried was unable to obtain the latest FX Rates from the CoinDesk Service:
+{"error": ErrorCodes.FX_RATES_SERVICE_ERROR }

 The Currency Converter Service implementation is based on the FastAPI framework

 Data Caching Capabilities of the service - Because it is safe to assume that FX rates are changing once an hour, there is opportunity to supply the service with